-A knob is your most basic cabinet handle, suitable for doors and drawers alike.
+A cabinet knob is your most basic handle, suitable for doors and drawers alike.
 Knobs use a single screw and are traditionally round or circular.
 However, you can find them in shapes ranging from square to T-shape.
-When it comes to materials and finishes, there are a great deal of choices ranging from wood to ceramic to crystal.
+When it comes to materials and finishes, there are choices ranging from wood to ceramic to crystal.

 Cabinet knobs are placed opposite of door hinges.
 On wall cabinets, knobs are usually placed 2-1/2” to 3” from the bottom corner of the door.
 On base cabinets, they are placed 2-1/2” to 3” from the upper corner of the door.

 On drawers and pull-out cabinets, knobs are typically centered on the drawer front.
 If you prefer, you can set your knobs on the upper part of the drawer front, as shown above.
 A knob in this position can provide additional leverage when opening a sink tilt-out tray.
 When installing knobs for pull-out cabinets such as a waste

 If your drawer is 24” or wider, you may choose to place a second knob.
 Divide the drawer into thirds and place the two knobs at the one-third point and two-thirds point.